The V30 Benchmark Set for Anharmonic Vibrational Frequencies of Molecular Dimers: Results and Discussion

+While in many cases within this category a hindered rotor treatment is necessary for some modes, we also find systems like CO$_2\ldots$Ar and CO$_2\ldots$CO$_2$, where the intermolecular modes can already be well described by the standard methods.
+Table \ref{tab:CO2_Ar} shows the resulting fundamental modes of CO$_2\ldots$Ar.
+In this case, the harmonic approximation already provides good results with a MAE of 11 cm$^{-1}$, which could theoretically be improved to 6 cm$^{-1}$ by ideal empirical scaling (0.984).
+Utilizing Morse oscillators instead of harmonic oscillators yields virtually no difference for CO$_2\ldots$Ar.
+By improving the methodology to VPT2(+K) or GVPT2, the MAE can be further reduced to 3 and 5 cm$^{-1}$, respectively.
+In the VPT2+K case resonances between $\nu_5$, $2\nu_3$, and $2\nu_4$ are considered, yielding to a significant shift of $\nu_5$ compared to standard VPT2.
+However, since there is no experimental observation of this mode, this does not affect the shown MAE.

-While in most cases of this category a hindered rotor treatment is necessary for some modes, we discuss finally CO$_2\ldots$CO$_2$, for which the low-frequency modes are already quite well described with the standard methods.
-Table \ref{coo} lists the first four intermolecular modes for which experimental data is available.
-In this case the harmonic approximation already yields quite accurate results with a MAE of 10 cm$^{-1}$ and Morse oscillators reduce the error to 8 cm$^{-1}$.
+Finally, we discuss the CO$_2\ldots$CO$_2$ dimer, for which the low-frequency modes are already quite well described with the standard methods.
+Table \ref{coo} lists the first four intermolecular modes, for which experimental data is available.
+As for CO$_2$\ldots Ar, the harmonic approximation already yields quite accurate results with a MAE of 10 cm$^{-1}$ and Morse oscillators reduce the error to 8 cm$^{-1}$.
 For the vibrational perturbation methods we utilize here the harmonic frequencies obtained with CCSD(T)/haQZ while the cubic and quartic force constants have been obtained with the smaller haTZ basis set.
 The standard VPT2 approach yields here excellent results with a MAE of only 3 cm$^{-1}$.
 In the GVPT2 case the quite extensive resonance treatment significantly reduces the frequencies of modes $\nu_1$ and $\nu_3$, leading then to a MAE of 7 cm$^{-1}$.